wpallstars/fix-plugin-does-not-exist-notices/.wiki/Home.md

 This plugin provides a simple, effective solution by:

-1. Automatically detecting and removing these orphaned plugin references
+1. Automatically detecting orphaned plugin references in the WordPress database
-2. Cleaning up the WordPress database to prevent the notices from appearing
+2. Adding these missing plugins to your plugins list with a "Remove Notice" action link
-3. Providing a user-friendly interface to manage the cleanup process
+3. Allowing you to safely clean up invalid plugin references directly from the plugins page

 ## Key Features

 - **Automatic Detection**: Identifies orphaned plugin references in the WordPress database
-- **One-Click Cleanup**: Removes the orphaned references with a single click
+- **One-Click Cleanup**: Removes the orphaned references with a single click via the "Remove Notice" action link
-- **Bulk Cleanup**: Handles multiple orphaned references at once
+- **Seamless Integration**: Works directly within the WordPress plugins page
-- **Preventive Measures**: Helps prevent future occurrences of the issue
+- **No Settings Page**: Zero configuration required - just install and it works
-- **Detailed Logging**: Keeps track of all cleanup actions for reference
+- **Multisite Compatible**: Works with both single-site and multisite WordPress installations
-- **User-Friendly Interface**: Simple, intuitive controls for all users
+- **Update Source Selection**: Choose between WordPress.org, GitHub, or Gitea for plugin updates

 ## Getting Started